-The Company entered into a feasibility and material transfer agreement ("Feasibility Agreement") with a third party that provided the Company funds in return for certain research and development activities.
-Revenue from the Feasibility Agreement will be recognized in the period during which the related qualifying services are rendered and costs are incurred, provided that the applicable conditions under the Feasibility Agreement have been met.
+The Company has entered into feasibility and material transfer agreements ("Feasibility Agreements") with third parties that provide the Company with funds in return for certain research and development activities.
+Revenue from the Feasibility Agreements is recognized in the period during which the related qualifying services are rendered and costs are incurred, provided that the applicable conditions under the Feasibility Agreements have been met.